 According to statistics, a loyal customer is worth 10 times more than a single purchase.
 With that being said, brand marketing will benefit you more in the long run.

-Creating a Brand Marketing strategy
+Creating a marketing strategy for your brand

 A good strategy requires consistency and commitment.
 The goal is to build a strategy that aligns with your business’s goals.
 Create a long term plan through these steps: